paralevel/safari-always-right-tab/README.md

 ***For blank tabs***
 ###

-Since the previous settings don’t apply to new _blank_ tabs, use following workaround (there‘s actually also a “WBSNewBlankTabPositionAppliesToAllBlankTabsPreferenceKey” setting, but enabling it doesn’t seem to do anything, even when also enabling the related “WBSTabOrderManagerSuppressRelatingNewBlankTabsPreferenceKey” setting):
+Since the previous settings don’t apply to new _blank_ tabs, use the following workaround (actually there’s also a “WBSNewBlankTabPositionAppliesToAllBlankTabsPreferenceKey” setting, but enabling it doesn’t seem to do anything, even when enabling the related “WBSTabOrderManagerSuppressRelatingNewBlankTabsPreferenceKey” setting):

 1. Download Keyboard Cowboy: https://zenangst.github.io/app/keyboardcowboy/index.html
 2. Install and launch it<br>